 We can only speak to parents if a student has given us express authorization.
 Students are not required to give us that authorization.

 Yes.
-SLS attorneys regularly provide educational programming to student groups and University departments on a variety of issues including tenants’ rights, police interactions, criminal law, and civil rights matters.
+SLS attorneys regularly provide educational programming to student groups and University departments on a variety of issues including tenants’ rights, police interactions, and criminal law.
 Click here to request a presentation.